prativa/enhance-page-slidigin-tab-strip/README.md

 enhance-page-slidigin-tab-strip
 ===============================

-The title color changes wiht the indicator file:///root/Desktop/sample.png
+The title color changes with the indicator